 The COVID-19 pandemic has affected every area of people’s lives, across our country and throughout the world.
 Many millions were locked down in their homes and had to work remotely.
-Most children were unable to attend school and had to resort to distance learning for their educations.
+Most children could not attend school and had to resort to distance learning for their education.
 Businesses shut down to prevent the virus from spreading.
 First responders and healthcare workers put themselves at risk to keep us safe.
 Nearly everyone has been touched in some way by this terrible ordeal.

-While all this was happening, a curious phenomenon was taking place in the junk car industry.
+While all this was happening, a curious phenomenon occurred in the junk car industry.

-We previously wrote about how Covid caused an increase in junk car prices.
+We previously wrote about how COVID-19 caused an increase in junk car prices.

 But we wanted to take a dive at the underlying factor; The demand for used car parts has soared during the pandemic.